 Personal Loan Amounts.
 You can borrow up to $40,000, as long as your income and credit support that loan amount.

 Loans are Unsecured.
 Despite the potentially large loan amount, your loan is completely unsecured.
 That’s true even if you use the proceeds to purchase a tangible asset, such as a car.

 Loan Terms.
 Personal loans come in terms of either 36 months or 60 months.
 All loans are fixed rate, fixed monthly payment and fully amortizing.
 That means there is no need to concern yourself with the instability of variable-rate loans.
 Put another way, LendingClub Personal Loans are completely unlike credit lines and credit cards.

-Loan Proceeds can be Used for Any Purpose.
-As a personal loan, the proceeds can be used for any purpose you deem necessary.
+Loan Proceeds Can Be Used As You Wish.
+As a personal loan, the proceeds can be used for what you deem necessary.
 You can use the money to consolidate credit card debt, purchase a car, renovate your home, or even start a business.

 No Prepayment Penalties.
 There are no prepayment penalties on any LendingClub loans.
 That means you can pay the loan off anytime you want.